fozy81/bcmaps/README.md

 ## Overview

-An [R](http://r-project.org) package of spatial map layers for Scotland.
+An [R](http://r-project.org) package providing access to spatial map layers for Scotland.
+All layers have an open data licence.
 This package is a fork of the Province of British Columbia [`bcmaps`](https://github.com/bcgov/bcmaps) package.

 ## Features

-Provides access to various spatial layers of Scotland, such as administrative boundaries, natural resource management boundaries etc.
+Download, cache and map spatial layers of Scotland, such as administrative boundaries, natural resource management boundaries etc.
 All layers use the [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)